Atiyah and Todd classes of regular Lie algebroids: Scalar Atiyah and Todd classes

 It follows that

 \end{proof}

 Recall that the Todd class~\cite{CSX} of the Lie pair $(T_M, F)$ is the cohomology class

 Applying Theorem~\ref{Theorem on Atiyah class of A[1]} and Proposition~\ref{prop on Todd class}, we recover the following result on Todd classes of integrable distributions. \begin{corollary}[\cite{CXX}] Let $F \subseteq T_M$ be an integrable distribution, i.e., the tangent bundle of some regular foliation in $M$.
-Then the Todd classes $\Td_{(F[1],d_F)}$ of the dg manifold $(F[1],d_F)$ is isomorphic to the Todd classes $\Td_{B}$ of the Lie pair $(T_M, F)$. \end{corollary}
+Then the isomorphism